The Herndon Senior Center is open for membership to adults aged 50 or older.

 You can order lunch by calling the center at 703-464-6200 before 1 p.m. on the previous day that you wish to eat lunch.
 You may also order your lunch up to 2 weeks in advance.
 If you are unable to make it to the center for your requested lunch, you must call the center to cancel your reservation before 8 a.m.
 If you have not yet submitted the paperwork for the lunch program, you can still order a lunch.
 Your name will be added to the guest list, and you will be required to pay the guest fee of $8.50.
 If you submit the required forms before your lunch reservation, then you will be able to pay a donation from the income-based sliding scale.

 7. Do you provide transportation to and from the senior center?

 Transportation by FASTRAN bus may be available to the senior center closest to your home.
 You must come to the center to register for this program.
 FASTRAN riders are picked up at their home between 9 and 9:50 a.m. to arrive at the center at approximately 10 a.m.
 Riders are then picked up from the center at 2 p.m. and returned home.
 The cost for the round-trip ride is one dollar.

 8. How do I get a calendar of events at this senior center?

-The calendar of events is in the Newsletter which can be seen on the Home and the Programs & Events pages of this website.
+The calendar of events is in the Newsletter which can be seen on the News and the Calendar pages of this website.

 You can also come to the Center at 873 Grace Street, Herndon to pick up a copy of the Newsletter.